-Given an EHR in which there is a folder structure, and event and persistent Compositions, the general model of update of the EHR is that any of these might be created and/or modified during the update.
-The simplest, most common case is probably the creation of a single contact Composition, which is placed in an "events" folder.
-Another common case will be the creation of an event Composition, and modification of one or more persistent Compositions, e.g. due to facts learned in the consultation about family history, or due to prescription of new medications.
-Other types of updates include corrections to existing Compositions, and acquisition of compositions from another site such as a hospital.
+Given an EHR in which there is an EHR Access object, EHR Status object, Event and Persistent Compositions, and possibly a directory structure, the general model of update of the EHR is that any of these might be created and/or modified during an update.
+The simplest, most common case is the creation of a single contact Composition.
+Another common case will be the creation of an Event Composition, and modification of one or more Persistent Compositions, e.g. due to facts learned in the consultation about family history, or due to prescription of new medications.
+Other types of updates include corrections to existing Compositions, and acquisition of Compositions from another site such as a hospital.
 Any of these updates might also include a change to the folder structure, or the moving of existing Compositions to other Folders.
-Naturally these scenarios depend on a structure of the record including event and persistent compositions, and a folder structure; in the extreme, an EHR consisting only of event Compositions and no folders will experience only the creation of a single Composition for most updates, with acquisitions being the exception.
+Naturally these scenarios depend on a structure of the record including event and persistent compositions, and a folder structure.
+In the extreme, an EHR consisting only of event Compositions and no Folders will experience only the creation of a single